creatorsgarten/dropbox-online/README.md

 ## ⚛️ ⚛️ Reactive expression as svelte's characteristic ⚛️ ⚛️

 If you look closely [at the page with a number of states to manage](src/routes/Profile.svelte), you may notice some puzzling symbols.
-Particularly, the dollar sign ($:).
+Particularly, the dollar sign `$:`.
 Or you may have tried searching for `setState()` in the codebase and found nothing.

 This is how svelte becomes svelte: it reduces the number of reactive [prologues and epilogues](https://en.wikipedia.org/wiki/Function_prologue_and_epilogue).
 Only keep the symbols that are absolutely necessary for reactivity in all modules.

 - What the heck is dollar sign? 👉🏻 👉🏼 👉🏽 https://svelte.dev/tutorial/reactive-declarations
 - `SetState()`: Are there any more `SetState()` occurrences? 💾 https://svelte.dev/tutorial/reactive-assignments

+## Typescript 💻

+- TODO

 Best wishes, and most importantly, have fun while tapping the keyboard to contribute to our website. 💓💗💖